dotnet/docs/docs/framework/winforms/disable-dpi-awareness-visual-studio.md

 **Value**: DPIUNAWARE

-> [!NOTE]
-> Visual Studio remains in DPI-unaware mode until you remove the registry entry.
+Visual Studio remains in DPI-unaware mode until you remove the registry entry.

 ### Set your display scaling setting to 100%